Dugi Otok, Croatia (HR)

-Trolling lures (Black Bart, Blue Water Candy, Rapala, Yo-zuri, Halco, etc) - designed to imitate real-live bait fish - one can target almost any type of pelagic fish.
-Bonito, Mahi-Mahi (Dolphin fish), bluefish, leerfish, little tunny & tuna.
-Some guides prefer catching first some cuttle fish or squid to troll them with the down rigger close to the bottom to target amberjack, grouper or dentex.
+Trolling lures in open sea (Black Bart, Blue Water Candy, Rapala, Yo-zuri, Halco, etc) - designed to imitate real-live bait fish - one can target almost any type of pelagic fish like Bonito, Mahi-Mahi (Dolphin fish), bluefish, leerfish, little tunny & tuna.
+Some guides prefer catching first some cuttle fish or squid to troll them with the down rigger close to the bottom to target amberjack, seabass, grouper, dentex and other species of fish.

-Tuna fishing in Croatia takes place between April and November.
+Tuna fishing and big game fishing in Croatia takes place between April and November.
 Large tuna is caught chumming sardines, mackerel and anshovies to attract the giant bluefin tuna, which can weigh up to 100kg to 300kg.
-During summer time, the captains leave early in the morning (4 or 5 AM) because this is the time when the professional fishing boats lift their sardine-nets.
+During summer time, the captains start the fishing adventure early in the morning (the fishing trip may start at 4 or 5 AM) because this is the time when the professional fishing boats lift their sardine-nets.
 Obviously, this concentrates a lot of tuna in the area.
-For bluefin tuna fishing in Croatia the charters use big game fishing tackle from 80lb to 120lb (Shimano Tiagra, Penn, Avet, Alutecnos, Daiwa...)
+For bluefin tuna fishing in Croatia the charters use big game fishing tackle from 80lb to 120lb (Shimano Tiagra, Penn, Avet, Alutecnos, Daiwa...).
+This heavy tackle is necessary to be able to land these big fish.

-All year round fishing in Croatia is great: carp fishing, river fishing, shore fishing, tuna fishing, predator fishing, you name it.
+All year round fishing in Croatia is great: carp fishing, river fishing, shore fishing, tuna fishing, predator fishing, big game fishing in Croatia, you name it.
 We'll stick to seafishing in Croatia for now and bottom fishing is possible all year round.
 You can target smaller reef fish like snapper, jack, scorpion fish, sea bream or conger.
 Larger predators such as dentex, amberjack and grouper are also around all year round.
 You can catch them with squid, mackerel or jigging (long blade of in-chiku).

 Spring is when the sea starts to warm up slowly and the first tuna arrive.
 In top water they feed on Sardines, mackerel and anshovy in spectacular frenzys.
 With heavy duty spinning gear you can fish for these tuna casting all kind of jigs, poppers, bucktails, stick-bait.